-The consumer confidence indicator in the Euro Area rose slightly to -7.2 in March 2019 from -7.4 in the previous month, slightly below market expectations of -7.1, a preliminary estimate showed.
-Considering the European Union as a whole, consumer sentiment edged up 1 point to -7.1.
-Both indicators are well above their respective long-term averages of -11.3 (euro area) and -10.5 (EU).
-Consumer Confidence in the Euro Area averaged -10.63 Index Points from 1985 until 2019, reaching an all time high of -1.90 Index Points in May of 2000 and a record low of -24.40 Index Points in March of 2009.
+The consumer confidence indicator for the Euro Area rose by 0.8 points to -6.5 in May 2019, the highest reading since last October and above market expectations of -7.7, a preliminary estimate showed.
+Considering the European Union as a whole, consumer sentiment increased by 1.1 points to -6.2.
+Both indicators are well above their respective long-term averages of -10.7 (euro area) and -10.0 (EU).
+Consumer Confidence in the Euro Area averaged -10.62 Index Points from 1985 until 2019, reaching an all time high of -1.90 Index Points in May of 2000 and a record low of -24.40 Index Points in March of 2009.

 Consumer Confidence in Euro Area is expected to be -7.60 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Consumer Confidence in Euro Area to stand at -7.80 in 12 months time.
 In the long-term, the Euro Area Consumer Confidence is projected to trend around -3.60 Index Points in 2020, according to our econometric models.